how to plan

 What to Wear

-Base Layer: This is the firstlayer of your outfit.
-This can range from long underwear to sport-tek such as Under Armour.
+Base Layer: This is the first layer of your outfit.
+It can range from long underwear to sport-tek clothing such as Under Armour.
 It should fit snugly to your skin, but not tight, so it can wick away moisture and keep you dry.

 Insulating Layer: This layer is all about comfort.
 Your insulating layer is usually a fleece, sweater, vest, or pullover and goes over your wicking layer.
-Think an item loose enough for comfort but not too bulky to impede movement.
+Think of an item that is loose enough for comfort but not too bulky to impede movement.

 Protection Layer: The most exterior layer.
-Usually a winter jacket and snowpants, your exterior layer helps to protect you against the elements of winter such as snow and wind.
+A winter jacket and snowpants are your outer layer, helping to protect you against the winter elements, such as snow and wind.

 Headwear: Protect your noggin.
 Heat escapes from your head most readily, so covering your head (and ears) will help you stay warm.
-Hats and headbands can be found almost anywhere.
-Helmets are also highly suggested as they can protect your head from falls, plus they help keep you warm!
+Helmets are also highly recommended, as they can protect your head from falls and help keep you warm.

-Gloves or Mittens: An essential item in your arsenal.
-Handwear should be worn no matter the temperature.
-Again, shy away from cotton or knit gloves as they tend to get wet easily.
-Opt for gloves or mittens that have an outside shell and inside liner.
+Gloves or Mittens: Always include handwear in your arsenal, no matter the temperature.
+We recommend that you stay away from cotton or knit gloves because they tend to get wet easily.
+Instead, opt for gloves or mittens that have an outer shell and an inner liner.

-Eye Protection: Goggles or sunglasses.
-They aren't just for looks!
-Snow is a reflective surface so even cloudy days can be bright on the slopes.
-When wearing goggles, watch for gaps which will signify an improper fit.
+Eye Protection: Goggles or sunglasses aren't just for looks!
+Snow is a reflective surface; even on cloudy days, the slopes will be bright.
+When wearing goggles, watch for gaps, which will signify an improper fit.

 What to Bring